Strawberry mojito in a class on a bamboo cutting board with logo overlay

 Lime wedges in the bottom of a glass pitcher

 Add the mint leaves and muddle those.
-If you don’t have a muddler, use the back of a spoon to press the mint leaves to release some of their oil.
+If you don’t have a cocktail muddler, use the back of a spoon to press the mint leaves to release some of their oil.
 Make sure you don’t crush them so much that they look like wilted spinach, but enough so that you can smell the mint.

 Add the sliced strawberries to the pitcher and crush those with the muddler as well.
 You want them to release some of their juices into the pitcher.